 I can think of so many reasons to visit Yumthang Valley.
 Let me tell you one by one.

 Located at an altitude of 11800 feet (3500m), the valley is surrounded by snow-covered mountain peaks such as Pauhunri and Shundu Tsenpa as the River flows across it.
 This makes for a breathtaking sight.
 This place is definitely a high point of Sikkim tourism!

-Yumthang is about 25 km from Lachung and is located at an altitude of 11, 800 ft.
 Yumthang Valley is also known as the Valley of Flowers.
-As the tree line ends here, the valley is full of a dense bed of rhododendrons for miles and miles as far as your eyes can see.
-And the rhododendrons are of different colours – red, yellow, pink, white, purple and blue.
-During the flowering season, the whole area looks like a fiery place ablaze by the colours of the rhododendrons.
+The place is said to be located at the end of the tree line, the altitude above which there are no trees.
+This makes the flora of the region unique.
+Yumthang Valley not only has trees and rhododendrons but all numerous low growing Himalayan flowering shrubs.
+The valley is full of a dense bed of rhododendrons and various flowers for miles and miles as far as your eyes can see.
+And the rhododendrons are of different colors – red, yellow, pink, white, purple and blue.
+During the flowering season, the whole area is ablaze by the colors of the rhododendrons.
 The flowering season is from March to May.
 Yumthang Valley is actually the home to the Shingba Rhododendron Sanctuary.

 Further up the Yumthang Valley is the Zero Point.
 It is another 23 km from Yumthang and at an altitude of 15000 ft.
 The road to the Zero Point or Yumesamdong is quite treacherous but once you reach there, the views are quite rewarding.
 It is a place where three rivers meet amidst the snow-clad mountains.
 The Zero Point is mostly covered by snow all throughout the year.